Popular Posts

 All this could drastically be altered if the compensation for the suffering of people is hiked to much and much higher levels if it is caused through obvious or deliberate neglect by the bureaucracy.
 The Government would then have to decisively act when it is mandated to shell out the compensation not cosmetically in bits and bits, but in crores and crores.

-The faster the retribution, the fastetr the largesse would reach the deserving for a change.
+The faster the retribution, the quicker the largesse would reach the deserving for a change.

 We look for the dawn of such a wonderful day.